Bringing people to Jesus by showing His love in action

 Helping Hands-Happy Heart

 This group knits and crochets blankets, prayer shawls, hats, mittens and scarves.
 Items are distributed to those in need in the surrounding community as well as church members.
-Time commitment includes meeting once a month for 2 hours.
-Skills needed include the ability to knit/crochet or the willingness to learn.
+We meet on the 2nd Saturday of the month, 9-11 am in classroom 5.
+We will teach you!

 The prayer ministry’s mission is to create a culture of praying without ceasing at Kearney FUMC, where the power of the Holy Spirit is brought into the midst of all that we do so that we may transform the world to become followers of Jesus Christ.
 The team provides resources, leadership and examples of ways to connect with our Lord through prayer and prayer related activities.
 Volunteers should be comfortable greeting and praying with others.
 The team meets once every two months and requires approximately 2 to 4 hours of active participation per month, beyond personal prayer times.